mosesestrada/localsecuritypolicy/README.md

 Prepare yourself for an exhilarating expedition into the realm of Windows administration!
 As a Windows administrator, you hold the key to safeguarding precious data, fortifying system integrity, neutralizing vulnerabilities, and achieving a harmonious balance between security and user productivity.
 In today's demonstration we are going to be configuring specific password and account lockout policies using the Local Security Policy in Windows.

 Let's dive into the exciting realm of password and account lockout policy configurations!
-Here's what we have in store:
+Here's what we are configuring:

 Password Settings:
     Cycle through 10 passwords before reusing an old one.